GoruAkiba/socketStats/readme.md

 ```

-to make `WebServer` and `WebSocket` **run in singgle server**.
-You need to pass the `Server` to `socketstats`, and not the express application function.
-Also make sure to call `.listen` on the `server`, not the `app`.
+To make `WebServer` and `WebSocket` **run on a single server**.
+You need to pass the `Server` to `socketstats`, and not to the express application.
+So make sure to call `server.listen` instead of `app.listen`.

-then for gathering info from the bot we need authorize `client` fom discord. so we do listen to port after te bot is ready.
+For gathering info from the bot we need to authorize `client` from Discord.
+So we call the server in the ready function.
 ```js
 const express = require("express");
 const app = express();